jzc-2007/tpu_manager/README.md

 - [ ] More testing/docs
 - [ ] Support to read the spreadsheet, then we can auto-choose the TPU to run a job
 - [ ] More auto env solvers
+- [ ] Logging for every user so that you can check the things happen since last time

 ### New Scripts
 ```bash